nvietto/blog/content/project/packages/index.md

   <img src="samplezoo.jpg" alt="Centered Image" style="width: 200px;">
 </p>

-The {samplezoo} package simplifies generating samples with various probability distributions, enabling users to quickly create data frames for demonstrations, troubleshooting, or teaching.
-By prioritizing simplicity and speed over customization of sample parameters, {samplezoo} reduces the need for repetitive code, making it particularly useful for beginners or anyone seeking to save time while working with statistical and probabilistic data.
+The {samplezoo} package simplifies the generation of samples from various probability distributions, enabling users to quickly create datasets for demonstrations, troubleshooting, or teaching.
+By prioritizing simplicity and speed over the customization of sample parameters, {samplezoo} is ideal for beginners or anyone looking to save time when working with data.

 CRAN: https://CRAN.R-project.org/package=samplezoo